kortschak/desk/README.md

 If building for HTTP control, write your SSID into wifi/ssid.text and your WiFi password into wifi/password.text.
 Do not add a final newline to the files.

+If building for Bluetooth control, write single word name into a file advertise_name.text to name the Bluetooth service and then provide UUIDs for the service and exposed characteristics: `uuidgen >service.uuid`, `uuidgen >move_to.uuid` and `uuidgen >height.uuid` (confirm that the UUIDs do not collide with any that are already being used locally).

-`tinygo flash -target pico-w -stack-size=8kb .` at the root of the repo with the target Raspberry Pi Pico W attached to a USB port.
+Use `tinygo flash` at the root of the repo with the target Raspberry Pi Pico W attached to a USB port:

+- HTTP-only: `tinygo flash -target pico-w -stack-size=8kb .`
+- Bluetooth-only: `tinygo flash -tags bluetooth -target pico-w -stack-size=8kb .`
+- both: `tinygo flash -tags http,bluetooth -target pico-w -stack-size=8kb .`

 Attach the handset to the Handset RJ45 socket on the board and a **non-crossover** Cat5 cable from the controller to the Controller RJ54 on the board.
 Provide USB 5V power to the Raspberry Pi Pico.